-Investments into and acquisitions of manufacturers by luxury brands from 2019 to 2023 Source: Bernstein "Retail escalation" 2023 report, press search
+Investments into and acquisitions of manufacturers by luxury brands from 2019 to 20238

+Source: Bernstein "Retail escalation" 2023 report, press search

 Luxury customer expectations also evolved as the industry widened its reach

 MARKET BACKDROP: HOW THE INDUSTRY CHANGED

 Always-on marketing

-With a focus on always-on,

-digital-first marketing strategies,

-including activations that span

-throughout the year and across

-channels, luxury brands haveFor

-the

-top

-channels, luxury brands have invested significantly in their visibility to amplify reach and break free from seasonal marketing cycles.
+With a focus on always-on, digital-first marketing strategies, including activations that span throughout the year and across channels, luxury brands have invested significantly in their visibility to amplify reach and break free from seasonal marketing cycles.
 Some luxury brands dialled up their marketing budgets as a result.

+223

+last three years.a

+. . .
+1

 Talent reshuffling

-For some fashion brands, there has been a progressive shift in creative direction away from brand heritage and towards the individual vision of creative directors, which may impact brand identity and performance in the long term.
+For some fashion brands.

+shift in creative direction

+there has been a progressive

+away from brand heritage and

+towards the individual vision

+may impact brand identity and

+performance in the long term.9

+Meanwhile, the luxury C-suite

+saw talent reshuffle.
+Among

+luxury brands, 10 new CEOs

+have been appointed in the

-Meanwhile, the luxury C-suite saw talent reshuffle.
-Among the top 15 global personal luxury brands, 10 new CEOs have been appointed in the last three years.a
+the top 15 global personal

+of creative directors, which

+15

+Growth in some luxury marketing budgets to enable always-on marketing

+Number of CEOs at the top luxury brands who were newly appointed from 2019 to 2023

 Increased luxury exposure

 Luxury's increased supply, marketing investments and growing customer base have increased the visibility of luxury products.
-Diffusion lines. luxury beauty and hospitality as well as the rapid growth of resale have further propelled the sector's exposure.
+Diffusion lines, luxury beauty and hospitality as well as the rapid growth of resale have further propelled the sector's exposure.
 Today, more people than ever can buy into luxury, meaning luxury goods no longer offer exclusivity and allure in the way they used to.
 Brands need other ways to generate the desirability that underpins the luxury brand proposition.

-2-4
+Increase in Instagram followers for the 10 most-followed luxury brands between 2019 and 2023

 Newness at the speed of social media

-Faster trend cycles and

-instant access to brand

-content on social media

-gave rise to a persistent

-Luxury brands increasingly

-product "drops" and brand

-constant demand for novelty.

-core identity and potentially

-turned to collaborations,

-ambassadors to meet the

-However, these strategies

-risk blurring the brand's

-distancing it from its

-historical client base.

-demand for newness.
+Faster trend cycles and instant access to brand content on social media gave rise to a persistent demand for newness.
+Luxury brands increasingly turned to collaborations, product "drops" and brand ambassadors to meet the constant demand for novelty.
+However, these strategies risk blurring the brand's core identity and potentially distancing it from its historical client base.

+2-4 months

-The average length of a trend's peak
+The average length of a trend's peak10

 Demand for ethics and sustainability

 In the wake of supply chain scandals surrounding luxury brands, luxury clients have shown increased scepticism about ethical manufacturing in the industry.
 At the same time, customers reproach many luxury brands online for greenwashing and excess inventory remains a challenge.
 While sustainability may not play a central role in purchasing decisions for most, ethics and sustainability threaten luxury's promise of ethical craftmanship.